jlinoff/pam/PROPOSAL.md

 for the life of the document so cross-references hold.
 Sections appear in numeric order.
 A low number means the item was raised early, nothing more.

+Every section heading ends with its state, using the same vocabulary as the table above — `RELEASED in vX`, `OPEN`, `DEFERRED` or `IDEA`.
+The heading and the table row must agree; if they disagree, one of them was not updated when the item moved.

 | Item | State |
 |---|---|
 | 1–4 | **released in v2.3.0** — see `RELEASE_NOTES_v2.3.0.md` |